insilica/gdc-spark-gitbook/examples/tumor_aggression.md

 3. Correlate the biological feature with each prognostic endpoint
 4. Fuse the correlation values in 3 to form a single per feature tumor aggression metric

 The [cancer regulome](explorer.cancerregulome.org) uses per feature tumor aggression.
-The regulome pipeline correlates genetic features with 6 prognostic outcomes.
+The cancer regulome correlates genetic features with 6 prognostic outcomes.
+These correlations are then "fused" via [Fishers Combined Statistic](https://en.wikipedia.org/wiki/Fisher%27s_method).
+Note that prognostic outcomes are highly correlated.
+The cancer regulome accounts for non-independence with more statistical methods.